A red and white expo logo on a white background

 What are the best ways to make in-car acoustic measurements and what do they tell us?
 Which measurements are most important, what equipment is required and how do we interpret them correctly?
 How can objective measurements of performance contribute to system optimization for current and future system designs?

-The Relationship Between Objective Qualification and Subjective Analysis
+The Relationship Between Objective and Subjective Measurements of Sound Quality

 Course Description: